Predicting Corporate Risk by Jointly Modeling Company Networks and Dialogues in Earnings Conference Calls: Experiments

 \subsection{Baselines}

 In order to verify the effectiveness of TVGNN, we compare it with baselines proposed in recent related studies.
 The baselines are shown below.

-1) $v_{past}$\cite{kogan2009predicting}. $v_{past}$ is a simple but very effective benchmark model, which directly uses the return volatility $v_{[t-\tau, t-1]}$ as the prediction $v_{[t+1, t+\tau]}$, without using any other information.
+\begin{enumerate} \item $v_{past}$ \citep{kogan2009predicting}. $v_{past}$ is a simple but very effective benchmark model, which directly uses the return volatility $v_{[t-\tau, t-1]}$ as the prediction $v_{[t+1, t+\tau]}$, without using any other information. \item HAN \citep{yang2016hierarchical}.

-2) HAN\cite{yang2016hierarchical}.
 The model is a widely used long document encoder that employs two BiGRU to capture contextual relationships at the word and sentence levels, as well as a simple attention module to obtain encoding at each level.
-The obtained document encoding is then used for downstream tasks.
+The obtained document encoding is then used for downstream tasks. \item ProFET \citep{theil2019profet}.

-3) ProFET\cite{theil_profet_2019}.
 This model simply considers the dialogue structure of earnings conference calls and respectively models the presentation and Q\&A part by a BiLSTM and an attention module.
-We use the text modeling part of ProFET for experiments.
+We use the text modeling part of ProFET for experiments. \item MDRM \citep{qin2019what}.

-4) MDRM\cite{qin_what_2019}.
 The model employs a BiLSTM to extract textual and audio features from earnings conference calls, which are then fused by another BiLSTM to predict the company's risk.
-We use the text modeling part of this model for experiments.
+We use the text modeling part of this model for experiments. \item HTML \citep{yang2020html}.

-5) HTML\cite{yang2020html}.
 The model repectively uses a pre-trained language model to extract word encoding and Praat to extract audio features.
-The features are then fused to obtain a multimodal encoding at the sentence level.
+The features are then fused to obtain a multi-modal encoding at the sentence level.
 The model is trained in a multi-task framework with an auxiliary task of predicting the return of the company's stock on a given day.
-We use the text modeling and the multi-task part of the model for experiments.
+We use the text modeling and the multi-task part of the model for experiments. \item MRQA \citep{ye2020financial}.

-6) MRQA\cite{ye2020financial}.
 The model uses a BiLSTM to encode the textual features of earnings conference calls.
 It uses a reinforced sentence selector to select important sentences in the Q\&A, and a reinforced bidirectional attention network to capture the interaction between questions and answers.
-The model directly models the dialogue structure of earnings conference calls.
+The model directly models the dialogue structure of earnings conference calls. \end{enumerate}